 Purpose

-This Annex lists the minimum set of core data that Members which Congress considers necessary shall exchange on a free and unrestricted basis to underpin the services they provide for the protection of life and property and for the well-being of all nations.
+This Annex lists the minimum set of core data that Members shall exchange on a free and unrestricted basis to underpin the services they provide for the protection of life and property and for the well-being of all nations.

-In addition, it identifies certain recommended data which Congress considers necessary that are also required to support Earth system monitoring and prediction efforts, and which Members should exchange.
+In addition, it identifies certain recommended data that should also be exchanged by Members to support Earth system monitoring and prediction efforts.

 Evolving data issues: Earth system data is a rapidly expanding and evolving area, in terms of sources, distribution, variables covered and technology.
 WMO provides relevant and topical guidance in the Guidelines on Emerging Data Issues (WMO-No. 1239).
 These guidelines will be reviewed and updated periodically, and over time the review may lead to additional datatypes being included in this policy as either core or recommended data.